 Opel’s Rekord resembled a Buick, and Vauxhall’s F-series Victor, at the forefront of a major expansion of Vauxhall, looked a little like a ‘55 Chevy.
 It was this car which Pontiac dealers sold as a companion for those brief years, though the Victor didn’t do as well as the Rekord, mainly due to price.

 Just as the Rekord was hit hard by the arrival of the Ford Falcon, the Victor, too, was also killed off in America by the arrival of Pontiac’s cheaper, larger Tempest in 1961.

 Canada, with its stronger U.K. ties (a commonwealth country, British cars were tariff-free in Canada before 1965’s “Auto Pact”), took more of a shine to Vauxhalls and got them in more varieties.

 GM marketed them as both Vauxhalls and under the “Envoy” brand (which included Bedford vans), again via Pontiac’s (Canadian) network until 1973.

-But the most “American” looking of Vauxhalls – the PA Velox and Cresta – proved rare birds North America – never offered officially in the U.S. (but available on special order) and seldom seen in Canada due to their high price.
+But the most “American” looking of Vauxhalls – the PA Velox and Cresta – were actually never officially offered in the U.S. (though you could get them by special order) and seldom seen in Canada due to their high price.